 Endometriosis with Traditional Chinese Medicine

 Endometriosis is a female health disorder that occurs when cells from the lining of the womb (uterus) grow in other areas of the body.
-Symptoms of endometriosis can include:

 Chinese Medicine has been used over the last 3,000 years to treat the root cause of Endometriosis along with the accompanying symptoms.